Nanda Deepa

 Nanda Deepa is a 1963 Indian Kannada-language romantic drama film, directed by M. R. Vittal in his directorial debut.
 The film was produced and written by actor Vadiraj with Jawahar co-producing for the Sri Bharathi Chitra studio, marking its first production.
 The film stars Rajkumar and Harini, with Leelavathi and Udaykumar in pivotal supporting roles.

-Upon its release, the film received significant appreciation and won the prestigious National Film Award for Best Feature Film in Kannada at the 10th National Film Awards.
+Upon its release, the film received significant appreciation and won the National Film Award for Best Feature Film in Kannada at the 10th National Film Awards.

 The film was remade in Gujarati in 1964 as Ramat Ramade Ram, making this the first Kannada film to be remade in that language.
 The Gujarati version starred Tarla Mehta and Mahesh Kumar in the lead role with Sanjeev Kumar reprising Udaykumar's role.
 While the Kannada version won the National Award, the Gujarati version garnered eight State awards.